DCC-EX/dcc-ex.github.io/docs/about/contributing/website/style-guide.rst

 * Double quotes (") should only be used for quoting text from people, documents or web sites
 *	No quotes around 'Also See' type references
 *	Avoid '(above)' or '(below)' in text.
 Use hypertext links instead
 *	**``.. todo:: description...``** means that it is still a work-in-process and needs to be updated.
-It may be followed by descriptive text in italics describing the issue to be fixed.
-If you want to to show in the page you will need add a separate line
+It must be followed by descriptive text describing the issue to be fixed.
+If you want to to show in the page you will need add a separate line.
 * Use **\`\`\literal text blocks\`\`** when describing preference values  - ``literal text blocks``
 * Use **\:menuselection\:\`Menu --> Preferences --> ..\`** for menu descriptions - :menuselection:`Menu --> Preferences --> ..`
 * Use **\:guilabel\:\`\GUI labels\`** for buttons  - :guilabel:`GUI labels`